Aeromarine 75 (Felixstowe F5L)

 The Aeromarine 75 was an American flying boat developed by the Aeromarine Plane and Motor Company in the 1920s.
 It was a large, biplane flying boat primarily designed for long-range maritime reconnaissance and patrol missions.
 The Aeromarine 75 had a wooden hull and fabric-covered wings.
 It featured a crew of four and was powered by multiple engines.
 The aircraft had a significant wingspan, making it suitable for long-endurance flights over water.

-• Notable for its significant wingspan, the Aeromarine 75 was designed for long-endurance flights over water.
-A larger wingspan enhances lift, allowing the aircraft to stay aloft for extended periods, crucial for maritime reconnaissance and patrol missions.
+Notable for its significant wingspan, the Aeromarine 75 was designed for long-endurance flights over water.
+A larger wingspan enhances the lift, allowing the aircraft to stay aloft for extended periods, which is crucial for maritime reconnaissance and patrol missions.

 Aeromarine 75 Specifications